Demographics of Antwerp: Gender

 There are slightly more men in the city of Antwerp then females.

 Language

 As in all Flemish provinces, the official and standard language of the Antwerp province is Dutch.
 As with Flemish Brabant, North Brabant and Brussels, the local dialect is a Brabantian variety.

 Religion

 The Religion of the City of Antwerp has historically been that of Roman Catholic.
 Due to modern migration however, there has been an introduction of non-Christian religions to the city such as the growth of Islam.

+Antwerp is one of the few remaining European cities with a large Haredi (or Ultra Orthodox) Jewish population.
+The Jewish population numbers around 20,000 in total with a large portion belonging to the Ultra Orthodox community.

+The Jewish community was once heavily involved in the diamond trade, however in recent years, immigrants from Gujurat in India have largely taken over the sector, with the vast majority of them being adherents of the Jain faith, making Antwerp also one of the few European cities with a substantial Jain population.

 Origin

 In 2010, 36% to 39% of the inhabitants of Antwerp had a migrant background.

 In 2022, 22% of the city did not have Belgian nationality (classified as a 'non-Belgian').